jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

 #.
 Configure the |OAM| interface of controller-0 and specify the
    attached network as "oam".

-   Use the |OAM| port name that is applicable to your deployment environment, for example eth0:
+   The following example configures the |OAM| interface on a physical untagged ethernet port, use the |OAM| port name that is applicable to your deployment environment, for example eth0:

    .. code-block:: bash